d-low/d-low.com_v3/README.md

     - [ ] Consider using a fixed bottom menu with a show more option instead of a [hamburger](https://uxplanet.org/great-alternatives-to-hamburger-menus-d4c76d9414dd)

 - [ ] CSS
-  - [x] Ensure global CSS (reset, typography, defaults) appears first in bundle
-  - [X] Do we need SASS?
-If not how to we apply reset?
-  - [x] Self host web fonts using [typefaces node module](https://github.com/KyleAMathews/typefaces)
   - [ ] Use consistent heading styles

 - [ ] Use consistent coding style for presentation components definition